 LEGAL REF: G.S.
 115C-45(c), -325

 ADOPTED: February 7, 2005

+AMENDED:

 Exhibit 5230-E1

 EDENTON-CHOWAN SCHOOLS EMPLOYEE GRIEVANCE FORM

 An employee who has a grievance within the meaning of Edenton-Chowan Schools Employee Grievance Policy should first try to resolve the grievance through discussion with his or her supervisor.
 If the matter cannot be resolved through informal discussion, the employee may initiate a formal grievance by filling out this form.
 Use the back of this page if you need more space.